TrustGen/trustgen_docs/docs/metadata_curator.md

 # Metadata Curator

 ## Overview
-Metadata Curator is a comprehensive framework designed for intelligent data generation, combining web search, section-specific dataset generation, and model-based generation to create high-quality, diverse datasets for various research and application needs.
+Metadata Curator is designed for intelligent data generation, combining web search, section-specific dataset generation, and model-based generation to create high-quality, diverse datasets for various research and application needs.

 ## Components

-### Web Search
+### Web-Browsing agents
 #### Running the BingWebSearchPipeline

 The `pipeline.py` script automates the process of web searching and result processing.
 It extracts keywords from user input, performs a Bing search, and processes the results into JSON format.